isopink/isopink.github.io/_posts/2025_04_22_Perceptron.md

 ---
 layout : single
-title : Simple perceptron implementation
+title : "[Implement] Perceptron to XOR"
 ---

 In this time, we are going to implement a few simple perceptrons to the XOR gate.
 If you need more theoretical depth, please look at my [earlier post](https://isopink.github.io/Neural-Network/).
 The discussion will proceed in the following four parts: